pascallaliberte/sharpen.page/README.md

-# sharpen.page - A Product Sharpening Sevice
+# sharpen.page - A Page Sharpening Sevice

 ## Prerequisites
 The following tools should be installed before starting: